National Construction Code: Changes implemented in NCC 2022

 The NCC 2022 has increased the energy efficiency requirements, new houses will be required to achieve a higher degree of thermal performance.

 The NCC 2022 has more focus on creating fully electric buildings, buildings that don't use gas, and harnessing this electricity from renewable sources.
 This includes a requirement that buildings be able to accommodate electric vehicle charging.

 The requirements for valley gutters have been increased to where there is a minimum of 15 mm freeboard height, which is more than it was in NCC 2019.

 Compliance

 Establishing a building plans compliance with the NCC can be done through one of a few pathways.
 The most common of these is the "deemed to satisfy" pathway in which the aspects of a buildings plan are measured against the requirements for the various aspects of the design as written in the NCC.
-More complex and less commonly used is the "alternative solution" pathway; which is seen by some as more exensive and more difficult to achieve.
+More complex and less commonly used is the "alternative solution" pathway; which is seen by some as more extensive and more difficult to achieve.